-If you are using Google Chrome, and you’re seeing this error saying ERR_NETWORK_CHANGED on websites, you’re not alone.
+You open Google Chrome, and want to search something interesting or tips.
+Oops, Chrome doesn’t work as usual.
+Instead, you’re seeing this error saying ERR_NETWORK_CHANGED.
+Rest assured, you’re not alone.
 Many chrome users are reporting it.
-But the good news you can fix it.
+More importantly, the good news is you can fix it.

 Here are 3 solutions you can try to fix this problem.
 You may not have to try them all.
 Just work your way down the list until you find the one that works.

-1) Enter cmd in the search box from Start menu.
+- Enter cmd in the search box from the Start menu.

-3) Expand Network adapters dialog.
+- Double-click Network adapters.
 Then right-click on your network adapter software and click Uninstall device.

 If your Windows 10 fails to reinstall the driver, download the latest driver from your network adapter manufacturer’s website.
 Or if you’re not confident playing around with driver manually, you can do it automatically with Driver Easy.